AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 \begin{table}
 \centering
-\caption{Step 2: Both Chain L and Chain R host a projection of each-other.}
+\caption{Step 2: Both Chain L and Chain R host a projection of each other.}
 \label{tab:por-step-2}
 \resizebox{\textwidth}{!} {%
 \begin{tabular}{lllllll}